 The Chair and Associate Chair have met with the Food Science faculty and Academic Coordinator to discuss ways to enhance and increase undergraduate student recruitment.
 The faculty are currently developing plans how to best recruit undergraduate students into the program, with a goal of increasing undergraduate student numbers from 25 to 50 over the next 5 years.
 Additionally, the department has recently signed a 2+2 agreement with Shandong Agricultural University (SDAU) in China as an initial step to bring SDAU students to UK for the final 2 years of their undergraduate degrees.
 A major area of focus for this agreement is food science undergraduate students.
-The Chair and a delegate of faculty will be visiting Inner Mongolia Agricultural University (IMAU) later this year to explore another 2+2 agreement that will bring IMAU students to UK for the final 2 years of their undergraduate degrees, again with food science undergraduate students being a primary focus.
+The Chair and a delegate of faculty also visited Inner Mongolia Agricultural University (IMAU) to initiate discussions for another 2+2 agreement that will bring IMAU students to UK for the final 2 years of their undergraduate degrees, again with food science undergraduate students being a primary focus.

 The department and Food Science faculty recognize the need to grow this important undergraduate degree program.
 It is too early to know if new efforts in student recruitment and the new 2+2 program with SDAU will ultimately help increase undergraduate Food Science student numbers.
+Responding to COVID-19 has also delayed focus in this area.